f4hbg/ezChromato/README.md

 ---

-If you enjoy or have a question, don't hesitate to contact me, it's always a pleasure having feeback
+If you have a question, have successfully tested on a chromatograph or simply enjoyed, don't hesitate to contact me, it's always a pleasure having feeback